lianyh/MultiDCoX/README.md

 1)  Re-organize the input files (gene expression data and attribute file) such that samples are organized based on the group or stratum.

-a) Input:  Attribute file  Gene expression data file  Output folder (ended with slash “/’)
+a) Input:  Attribute file  Gene expression data file  outputFolder/

 b) Command:  Rscript  preProcessAtrributeAndExpression example/attributes.txt example/gene_expressionData.txt preprocessed/

 c) Output:  processedExpressionMDCX.txt  processedSampleAttributeMDCX.txt  processedGroupsMDCX.txt  GroupsInfoMDCX.txt
     Remarks:  The attribute file must contain header of GeneName (1st column) and related sample IDs.
 The GeneName column could be the value of gene name or probe ID.
 The GroupsInfoMDCX.txt file contains all the groups (stratum-wise) information, the group number and related samples’ columns number of the processedExpressionMDC.txt file.
 You can to refer to this file for group (stratum-wise) information.

 2)  Run the MultiDCoX algorithm

-a) Input: processedSampleAttributeMDCX.txt processedExpressionMDCX.txt processedGroupsMDCX.txt Output folder (end with slash "/")
+a) Input: processedSampleAttributeMDCX.txt processedExpressionMDCX.txt processedGroupsMDCX.txt outputFolder/
 Remarks: The input files for MDCoX program is the output files from pre-processing in Step 1.

 b) Command: Rscript MDCoX.R processedSampleAttributeMDCX.txt processedExpressionMDCX.txt processedGroupsMDCX.txt results/